12 Meaningful Christmas Traditions for Families in 2021 (Creative and So Fun!)

 In other words, these are TOP priority and everyone knows it!

 The “Family Christmas Nights” make a night feel special simply because it’s Christmas time!
 It’s a way to slow it down and take it all in!

-Some simple things we do to make it special:
+Some simple things we do to make this family time special:

-- Then dinner is a step above the norm- I make sure the meal is one everyone loves.
-We defintely have some fun holiday dessert too:-)
+- Then for the dinner on family Christmas nights, I make it a step above the norm.
+For instance, I make sure the meal is one everyone loves.
+We definitely have some fun holiday desserts too:-)

 #2 Unique Advent Activity!

 Kids certainly like the little calendars and countdowns to Christmas!
 But a countdown by itself is not that fun after about day 3.